-Just another of the many benefits of Equine CranioSacral work is that it can reconnect the horse with it’s own natural process of allowing the gentle unwinding and release of what needs to go.
-Relief !
+Just another of the many benefits of Equine CranioSacral Therapy is that it can reconnect the horse with its own natural process of allowing the gentle unwinding and release of what needs to go.
+Relief!

 The equine Skull is made up of 26 individual plates of bone – These are joined together by Sutures, which act like joints between the Cranial bones, and are designed to help disperse the energy from an impact to the Skull.
 All bone is healthy living tissue, and has both a blood supply and a fatty tissue, giving it a degree of natural pliability.

-The bones may become jammed as a result of head trauma which can lead to neuorological conditions.
+The bones may become jammed as a result of head trauma which can lead to neurological conditions.

-CranioSacral work focuses on restoring balance throughout this structure and the rest of the body.
+CranioSacral Therapy for horses focuses on restoring balance throughout this structure and the rest of the body.
 The photograph below of part of the skull of a young horse shows that the plates are not fused together and are naturally pliable.

 A newborn foal has a Skull which is made up of even more individual plates, and continues developing to the age of 5 – 6 years.